Laser Ablation ICP-MS

 Trace element mapping

 The very fast and stable aerosol washout performance of the S-155 sample cell allows us to conduct routine trace element mapping using a variety of different ablation methods.
 The simplest approach is to cover an area of interest with a series of raster scans which are then integrated offline into concentration maps using Iolite software.
 Crater size and scan rate are varied in proportion to the size of the target area.
-Large targets (e.g., 1mm × 1mm) are typically scanned using a 25 to 50µm crater, scan speeds between 12 to 25 µm/s, and 10 Hz pulse rate.
-Total acquisition time is about 1 hour and we typically analyses between 20 and 25 elements.
-Larger targets (a few mm) require the use of larger craters and faster scan speeds to ensure that the total acquisition time per target is <2.75 hours.
-From left to right, the images in Figure 7 show the distribution of V, Sc, Lu, and Y in garnet.
+Large targets (e.g., 1mm × 1mm) are typically scanned using our 'fast-mapping' tubing setup (see ablove) >50µm crater, scan speeds between 50-100 µm/s, and 10 Hz pulse rate.
+Total acquisition time is 10-15min under these conditions and we typically analyses between 20 and 25 elements.
+From left to right, the images in show the distribution of V, Sc, Lu, and Y in garnet.

 Zoning in speleothems and otoliths